Cotet-Mihai/facembine-licenta/README.md

 ## 📘 Project Mission

-The purpose of **FacemBine** is to build a complete volunteering hub where:
+The purpose of **CiviCom** is to build a complete volunteering hub where:
 - Volunteers can easily find events
 - Organizers have modern management tools
 - Communities can support social causes through actions and donations
 - Civic engagement becomes accessible to everyone

-**FacemBine** promotes transparency, collaboration, and social responsibility in a modern, digital environment.
+**CiviCom** promotes transparency, collaboration, and social responsibility in a modern, digital environment.